Workspace and Dialogs

 Main workspace

-CodeAlta main workspace with projects sidebar, thread tab, timeline, prompt editor, and provider footer
+CodeAlta main workspace with projects sidebar, session tab, timeline, prompt editor, and provider footer

-The default workspace keeps navigation, the active thread, prompt drafting, provider selection, and context status visible together.
+The default workspace keeps navigation, the active session, prompt drafting, provider selection, and context status visible together.

 The main screen has four important areas:

-• Navigator/sidebar: projects, open threads, running work, and navigator actions.
+• Navigator/sidebar: projects, open sessions, running work, and navigator actions.

-• Workspace tabs: thread/session tabs and editor tabs share the same tab strip.
+• Workspace tabs: session tabs and editor tabs share the same tab strip.

 • Timeline: user messages, assistant messages, reasoning/status updates, tool-call chips, results, statistics cards, compaction notices, and modified-file summaries.

-• Prompt/footer: prompt editor, queue strip, provider/model/reasoning selectors, context usage, compact button, and status text.
+• Prompt/footer: prompt editor, queue strip, Agent: profile selector, provider/model/reasoning selectors, context usage, compact button, and status text.

-Use Alt+Left and Alt+Right to move between tabs.
-Use Ctrl+G Ctrl+S to focus the sidebar and Ctrl+G Ctrl+P to return to the prompt.
+Use Ctrl+Alt+Left and Ctrl+Alt+Right to move between tabs.
+Use Ctrl+T (or /next_prompt) to cycle the current draft/session to the next agent prompt.
+Use Ctrl+G Ctrl+G to collapse or expand the navigator, Ctrl+G Ctrl+S to focus the sidebar, and Ctrl+G Ctrl+P to return to the prompt.

 Timeline cards